 There’s still a nip in the air at this is the time of year, so it’s a perfect time to grab a cozy blanket and cuddle up on the couch with a good book.

-I was getting a bit bored of always making baby hats so I decided I needed a new project.
-When my daughter Noelle saw me looking at blanket ideas she begged me to make her a blanket.
+I was getting a bit bored of always making baby hats so I decided I needed a new crochet project.
+When my daughter Noelle saw me looking at blanket ideas she begged me to crochet her a blanket.
 I knew Noelle would really enjoy and appreciate a blanket that I made just for her.
-So I formulated a plan and took Noelle to the store to pick out some yarn.
-She picked out this fun and colorful yarn by Bernat that’s super chunky and has great colors.
-I also picked up a size P/11.5mm crochet hook and went to town on my newest project.

 This blanket was inspired by Melanie Ham’s “Easy Beginner Crochet Baby Blanket Tutorial” on YouTube.